Document - Colombia: Fear for safety / extrajudicial execution

 RECOMMENDED ACTION: Please send telegrams/telexes/faxes/express/airmail letters in Spanish or your own language:

-- calling for a full and impartial investigation into the killing of Rosmira Jiménez Gallego and four peasant farmers, for the results to be made public and for those responsible to be brought to justice;
+- calling for a full and impartial investigation into the killing of at least 18 village residents by paramilitary gunmen, as well as the "disappearance" of a further eight, for the results to be made public and for those responsible be brought to justice;

-- urging the authorities to take immediate action to dismantle paramilitary groups in line with stated governmental commitments
+- urging that authorities take immediate action to dismantle paramilitary groups, in line with stated governmental commitments.

 President of Colombia: